Question (character): Alternate universe versions

-Philosophies
+Characterization

+Philosophy

 The Question has become iconic in comic books for having a long history of being incorporated with various philosophical stances, courtesy of the various writers who wrote him.
 When Steve Ditko created him in the 1960s, he used the Question to convey his objectivist beliefs, a philosophy from Ayn Rand that states that morality should be objective.
 This made the Question an uncompromising and merciless vigilante.
-When Dennis O'Neil began writing the character in the 80s, he rewrote the Question, mellowing him down and changing him from being a brutal superhero to one who followed Zen Buddhism.
+When Dennis O'Neil began writing the character in the 1980s, he rewrote the Question, mellowing him down and changing him from being a brutal superhero to one who followed Zen Buddhism.
 O'Neil was knowledgeable of Eastern philosophy from reading literature such as Zen and the Art of Motorcycle Maintenance and he wrote the Question to be a more meditative and world-weary hero.

 The Question continued to slide in between violence and meditation until Rick Veitch gave the Question a more mystical, urban shamanistic characterization in 2005.
 Veitch had already used magic and occultism during his tenure on Swamp Thing, where in one issue, he referenced French journalists Pauwels and Bergier's 1960 occult treatise, The Morning of the Magicians.
 He incorporated those characteristics in the Question.
 At one point in the comic, Veitch also referenced Friedrich Nietzsche's Übermensch.
 When Greg Rucka wrote the character in the series 52, he revised Sage's characterisation, giving him a more positivist but fatalistic outlook and a jovial personality.

 Outside the canon DC Comics, different mediums and series have different interpretations and portrayals of the character.
 Justice League Unlimited portrays the Question as a paranoid and cynical conspiracy theorist.
 This portrayal became a hit amongst fans, becoming a part of the canonicity of the character later on in Batman: Urban Legends #14.
 Frank Miller wrote a version of the character in 2001 who was a libertarian and anti-authoritarian spokesperson, dwelling as well into conspiracies, manifestos, and technophobia.